-From the album Chapters, an Acoustic Take on New and Old Songs
+From the recording Chapters, an Acoustic Take on New and Old Songs

 Words and Music by Sharon Kay Moore (BMI).
 All rights reserved.